-The glycosylated E protein is also a major antigenic determinant of the virus and induces immune responses in infected mammalian hosts.
-It also contains the sites for virus binding to receptors on the surface of susceptible host cells and subsequent pH-mediated fusion of the viral E protein with endosomal membranes during entry of viral RNA into the cell.
+cells and subsequent pH-mediated fusion of the viral E protein with endosomal membranes during entry of viral RNA into the cell.

 In the mature infectious virions, the M protein has been proteolytically cleaved from the precursor (pr)M protein.
 This post-translational process occurs during the maturation of nascent viral particles within the secretory pathway and immediately before release of the infectious virions from the infected cell.
-In immature non-infectious particles, prM and E proteins form hetero-dimers and
+In immature non-infectious particles, prM and E proteins form heterodimers and exist

 - A. Schematic model of a flavivirus particle.
 Left panel: immature virion, right panel: mature virion.
 The surface of immature particles consists of 60 spikes composed of trimers of prM-E heterodimers.
 Mature particles are formed after prM cleavage and contain 90 E homodimers.
-(From (CC BY)). - B. Pseudoatomic cryo-EM reconstruction model of the immature flavivirus particle (PDB: 20F6). - C. Pseudoatomic cryo-EM reconstruction model of the mature flavivirus particle (PDB: 3J0B). - D. Cryo-EM micrograph of immature TBEV particles (kindly provided by Tibor Füzik and Pavel Plevka, with permission).
+(From Vratskikh O, Stiasny K, Zlatkovic J, et al. Dissection of antibody specificities induced by yellow fever vaccination.
+PLoS Pathog 2013;9:e1003458. figshare: https://dx.doi.org/10.1371/journal.ppat.1003458.g001 (CC BY)). - B. Pseudoatomic cryo-EM reconstruction model of the immature flavivirus particle (PDB: 20F6). - C. Pseudoatomic cryo-EM reconstruction model of the mature flavivirus particle (PDB: 3J0B). - D. Cryo-EM micrograph of immature TBEV particles (kindly provided by Tibor Füzik and Pavel Plevka, with permission).
 Scalebar, 100 nm.

-exist as trimers covering the virion surface.
-At this stage, the pr part of prM occludes the fusion domain of the E glycoprotein, preventing premature fusion with cell membranes within the secretory pathway (Figure 3).
+as trimers covering the virion surface.
+At this stage, the pr part of prM occludes the fusion domain of the E glycoprotein, preventing premature fusion with cell membranes within the secretory pathway (Fig. 3).